Oregon Clean Fuels Program

 Clean Fuels Program Regulations

-Brokers - Parties that are not themselves a regulated party or a credit generator, but that are authorized by a regulated party or a credit generator to act on their behalf, can participate in the program to facilitate credit generation and credit trading.
+Brokers - Parties that are not themselves a regulated party or a credit generator, but are authorized by a regulated party or a credit generator to act on their behalf, can participate in the program to facilitate credit generation and credit trading.

-Overview of the program requirements
+Overview of program requirements

 Registration - Regulated parties, credit generators and brokers must register with DEQ before producing fuel in Oregon, importing fuel into Oregon or generating or transacting credits for fuels supplied in Oregon.

 Recordkeeping (product transfer documents) - Regulated parties, credit generators and brokers must keep records for each transaction of transportation fuel imported, sold or supplied for use in Oregon.
 See OAR 340-253-0600 for specific requirements.

 Email Oregon Clean Fuels for more information on this program.